 - T-ID is included as the AIoT identification information in the paging message for individual paging; and

-- No AIoT device identity is included in the INVENTORY REPORT message sent as response to any paging message.
+- no AIoT device identity is included in the INVENTORY REPORT message sent as response to any paging message.

 When T-ID is provided by the network in the paging message, the AIoT device shall determine whether to respond based on a match between the received T-ID and its local T-ID according to the received T-ID handling indication.